Feliricki/LibraryProject/README.md

   "DefaultPassword" : "MySecretPassword123!"
 }
 ```
-However, at present anyone can sign up a librarian.
+However, at present anyone can sign up as librarian.

 Certain options are made unavailable to users not logged in.
 On the homepage the "Add book" tab and corresponding form is only available to user loggin in as a librarian.
 The frontend will make the option unavailable and the backend
 server will reject users without the "Librarian" role.